 Score explanation: As part of the Faculty's curriculum renewal, multiple working groups have been formed.
 The Phase 2 working group included medical student Niève Séguin, who advocated for the inclusion of planetary health topics in the curriculum.
-As a direct result of her efforts, the faculty formed a Phase 3 group, which also includes medical students Liam Quartermain and Sherry Tan, who further advocate for curriculum reform and sustainable practices at the FoM.
-As of February 2024, the plans for the new curriculum have been completed and approved, and are awaiting further action from the Assistant Dean to begin implementation.
-Niève, Liam, and Sherry worked exclusively with the faculty to develop the new curriculum.
+As a direct result of her efforts, the faculty formed a Phase 3 group, which also included medical students Liam Quartermain and Sherry Tan, who further advocated for curriculum reform and sustainable practices at the FoM.
+As of February 2024, the plans for the new curriculum have been completed and approved.
+As this new material has now been integrated into the curriculum, the working group's efforts are now completed and has thus been dissolved.
+Another medical student, Zoe Tsai, is working with the Assistant Dean of Curriculum to collect evaluations on this new curriculum, and will be one of the presenters delivering a workshop on this topic at the International Congress on Academic Medicine (ICAM) in April 2025.

 While there are two student council representatives who sit on the Undergraduate Curriculum Committee with faculty, they do not specifically advocate for sustainability-related curricular reform.

 4.6.
 In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
-(1 point each)

-- Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects. - Panels, speaker series, or similar events related to planetary health that have students as an intended audience. - Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts. - Cultural arts events, installations or performances related to planetary health that have students as an intended audience. - Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts. - Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students)
+(1 point each) Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
+0 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
+1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
+Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
+0 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
+Wilderness or outdoors programs (e.g., that organise hiking, backpacking, kayaking, or other outings for students) 1